hyperledger-archives/ursa-rfcs/0000-crypto-construct-language.md

    pushes the `FALSE` constant onto the stack if they aren't.
 This operation compares the two hashes and leaves TRUE on the stack if they match.

-So by executing the CCL digital signature script, we validate the digital signature.
+By executing the CCL digital signature script, we validate the digital signature by first decrypting the hash using the included public key and then by recreating the hash from the source data and comparing the two.
 It is important to point out that the parameter for the `OPEN` opcode---`foo.txt` in this case---is entirely application specific.
-This is a digital signature over a file in a filesystem and therefore uses a relative path to reference the file and it is assumed that the signature is stored in a separate file in the same directory.
-If this signature was stored at the end of the `foo.txt` file, then the `READ` opcode would not use `$` but would instead specify the number of bytes to read up to, but not including the digital signature itself.
+This is a digital signature over a file in a filesystem and therefore uses a relative path to reference the file.
+It is also assumed that the signature is stored in a separate file in the same directory as what is called a "detached signature".
+If this signature was stored as part of the `foo.txt` file, then the `READ` opcode would not use `$` but would instead specify the number of bytes to read up to, but not including the digital signature itself.

 If this was a digital signature over a transaction in a blockchain data store, the parameter for the `OPEN` operation would be the identifier for the